IvanKomarov00/my_final_project/README.md

 This repository delivers an end‑to‑end analytics engineering solution on the Brazilian E‑commerce dataset using BigQuery and dbt.

+### Disclosure: generated with AI based on Final Project Task description
 ### Project Breakdown

 1. **Data Ingestion (Part 1)**